mapbox/vector-tile-spec/3.0/README.md

 Feature attributes that describe additional characteristics of specific locations along the feature's geometry SHOULD be encoded in the `geometric_attributes` field.

-Each key-value pair in the `geometric_attributes` MUST have a value whose type is `list` or `delta-encoded list`, and whose length is the total number of vertices in the `geometry`.
+Each key-value pair in the `geometric_attributes` MUST have a value whose type is `list` or `number-list`, and whose length is the total number of vertices in the `geometry`.
 Each element in the list is considered to be associated with the corresponding vertex in the `geometry`.
 Note that the `geometric_attributes` message *does* include data for `ClosePath` operations, unlike `elevation`, which does not.

 ##### 4.4.2.2.
 Structured Value Encoding